 As a general rule, the more restrictions a co-op has, the less its units will be worth.
 Just like a strict sublet policy and not being pet friendly, not allowing pied-à-terres limits the buyer pool.

 Over the course of a purchase and sale, this valuation impact will wash out but if there are changes to a co-op's policies, it will have an impact.

 To make it more concrete, think about a dog ban instead of a pied-à-terre ban.
 Don’t worry - all the current dogs will get to stay but going forward, no new owners can have a dog.
 Well, that means anyone with a dog will no longer buy in that building.
 Your buyer pool just became much smaller overnight.
 Less demand means lower prices.
-A pied-à-terre ban prevents people out of town from buying instead of dog owners
+Instead of dog owners, a pied-à-terre ban prevents non-residents from buying.

-It could go the other way though - if your building currently does not allow pied-à-terres but may start allowing them, that could increase values in the building.
-Like all co-op rules, they’re agreed upon by the shareholders so it’s a conversation you can get going once you’ve purchased.
+It could go the other way though - if your building starts allowing pied-à-terres, that should increase values in the building.
+Like all co-op rules, they’re agreed upon by the shareholders so it’s a conversation you can get going within your building.